RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>31</sup> But as touching the resurrection of the dead, have ye not read that which was spoken unto you by God, saying,
 <sup>32</sup> I am the God of Abraham, and the God of Isaac, and the God of Jacob?
 God is not the God of the dead, but of the living.
 <sup>33</sup> And when the multitude heard [this], they were astonished at his doctrine.
-<sup>34</sup> But when the Pharisees had heard that he had put the Sadducees to silence, they were gathered together .
+<sup>34</sup> But when the Pharisees had heard that he had put the Sadducees to silence, they were gathered together.
 <sup>35</sup> Then one of them, [which was] a lawyer, asked [him a question], tempting him, and saying,
 <sup>36</sup> Master, which [is] the great commandment in the law?
 <sup>37</sup>  Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 <sup>38</sup> This is the first and great commandment.
-<sup>39</sup> And the second [is] like unto it , Thou shalt love thy neighbour as thyself.
+<sup>39</sup> And the second [is] like unto it, Thou shalt love thy neighbour as thyself.
 <sup>40</sup> On these two commandments hang all the law and the prophets.
 <sup>41</sup> While the Pharisees were gathered together, Jesus asked them,
 <sup>42</sup> Saying, What think ye of Christ? whose son is he?
 They say unto him, [The Son] of David.
 <sup>43</sup> He saith unto them, How then doth David in spirit call him Lord, saying,
-<sup>44</sup> The LORD said unto my Lord, Sit thou on my right hand, till I make thine enemies thy footstool ?
+<sup>44</sup> The LORD said unto my Lord, Sit thou on my right hand, till I make thine enemies thy footstool?
 <sup>45</sup> If David then call him Lord, how is he his son?
 <sup>46</sup> And no man was able to answer him a word, neither durst any [man] from that day forth ask him any more [questions].
 ## Chapter 23